jaspector

 A building permit is required for new construction, additions, structural alterations, demolition, change of occupancy, and most mechanical, electrical, and plumbing work.
 Also required for accessory structures over 200 square feet.

-Typical processing time is Residential permits typically take 10 to 20 business days; commercial and complex projects may take 4 to 8 weeks or longer depending on plan completeness and reviewer workload..
+Building permit processing times in unincorporated Rio Arriba County, NM typically run Residential permits typically take 10 to 20 business days; commercial and complex projects may take 4 to 8 weeks or longer depending on plan completeness and reviewer workload..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Rio Arriba County, NM.
 The following work is generally exempt: Routine repairs and maintenance that do not alter structural, electrical, or mechanical systems; Agricultural structures used exclusively for farming or ranching (subject to CID confirmation); Some small sheds under 200 sq ft without utilities.
 Note: Exempt from building permit does not mean exempt from zoning and county land use requirements.
 Acequia structures and irrigation diversions are generally regulated by the NM Office of the State Engineer and acequia associations, not CID.
 Confirm specific project eligibility with CID before assuming exemption.
+When in doubt, confirm with the local building department before starting work.